Hafza-Azeem/Islamiyat/001 - Section - Pillars of Islam/04 - Chapter - Hajj.md

 3 tawaafs (tawaaf-e-Qudum, tawaaf-e-Zairat, tawaaf-e-Wida)

-In Hajj we visit different
+In Hajj we visit different places like